-While millions of Americans are picking out their perfect, plastic-wrapped turkeys at supermarkets across the nation, President Obama is protecting one lucky turkey from a roasted fate.
+While millions of Americans are picking out their perfect, plastic-wrapped turkeys at supermarkets across the nation, President Trump is protecting one lucky turkey from a roasted fate.

 According to the White House Historical Association, the tradition of pardoning dates back to President Abraham Lincoln's clemency to a turkey, a speech given in 1863.
 "A live turkey had been brought home for the Christmas dinner, but [Lincoln's son Tad] interceded in behalf of its life. . . .
 [Tad's] plea was admitted and the turkey's life spared," White House reporter Noah Brooks wrote in an 1865 dispatch recalling the event.
 Leave it to Honest Abe's son to continue the family legacy.